Page Reviewed / Updated - January 27, 2021

 While Tennessee offers state specific options to assist in paying for care, there are also federal and non-profit programs.
 When searching for assistance to lower the cost of care or to help pay for care, it is important to consider all of your options.
 Make sure to use our Resource Locator Tool to find the program that best meets your needs and circumstances.
 There are also eldercare loans, as well as programs that aid veterans with assisted living in Tennessee.

-As one can see, the cost of care varies a great deal across the state of Tennessee.
+As one can see, the cost of care can vary quite a lot across the state of Tennessee.
 Even within the same geographic area, the cost of care can fluctuate a great deal.
 It’s important to find the care provider that most fits your needs and budget.
 To assist families in their search for the most affordable provider that meets their needs in the geographic area in which they reside, we have partnered with an organization that can assist in this search.
 This service is free to the consumer.
 Get assistance finding affordable care in your area.

 For more information about the costs and resources available in Tennessee cities, click on the links below.